On towers of Isogeny graphs with full level structure: Introduction

 The map $(E,R_1,R_2,P,Q)\mapsto(E,R_1,R_2,pP,pQ)$ induces a graph covering $X_l^q(p^{n+1}N)/ X_l^q(p^{n}N)$ (see Corollary~\ref{cor:cover}).
-We are interested in when the connected components of $X_l^q(p^nN)$ give rise to a tower of Galois covers as $n$ varies.
+We are interested in when the connected components of $X_l^q(p^nN)$ give rise to a tower of Galois coverings as $n$ varies.
 Let $X$ be a connected component of $X_l^q(N)$.
 For $n\ge1$, let $X_n$ be the pre-image of $X$ under the covering $X_l^q(p^nN)/ X_l^q(N)$.
-Note that if $v_1,v_2\in V(X_n)$, the elliptic curves giving rise to $v_1$ and $v_2$ are isogeneous.
-In particular, they have the same reduction type.
-Therefore, it makes sense to refer to $X$ as \textbf{\textit{ordinary}} or \textbf{\textit{supersingular}}.
-It turns out that the coverings $X_n/X$ exhibit different properties depending on the reduction type.
-In particular, we prove: \begin{lthm}[{Corollary~\ref{cor:ord-not-Galois}}] If the connected component $X$ is ordinary, then $X_{n}/X$ is not a Galois covering when $n$ is sufficiently large. \end{lthm}
+Note that if $v_1,v_2\in V(X_n)$, the elliptic curves that give rise to $v_1$ and $v_2$ are isogenous.
+In particular, {either both curves are ordinary or both are supersingular.
+In other words, the ordinary-supersingular dichotomy is constant for all vertices of $X$}.
+Therefore, it makes sense to refer to a connected component $X$ as \textbf{\textit{ordinary}} or \textbf{\textit{supersingular}}.
+It turns out that the coverings $X_n/X$ exhibit different properties depending on {this dichotomy}.
+In particular, we prove:

-\begin{lthm}[{Corollaries~\ref{cor:density} and \ref{cor:connected}}] Suppose that the connected component $X$ is supersingular, $p>2$ and that $N\le 2$.
-For a positive density set of primes $p$, the covering $X_{n}/ X$ is Galois, with Galois group isomorphic to $\GL_2(\ZZ/p^n\ZZ)$. \end{lthm}
+\begin{lthm}[{Corollary~\ref{cor:ord-not-Galois}}, {Theorem~\ref{thm:abelian}}] Let $X$ be an ordinary connected component of $X_l^q(N)$.
+For $n\ge1$, let $X_n$ be the pre-image of $X$ under the covering $X_l^q(p^nN)/ X_l^q(N)$. \begin{itemize} \item[(i)] The covering $X_{n}/X$ is not Galois when $n$ is sufficiently large. \item[(ii)] Let $X_0'=X$.
+For each $n\ge1$, let $X_n'$ be a connected component of the pre-image of $X_{n-1}'$ in $X_l^q(p^nN)$.
+Then $X_n'/X$ is a Galois covering.
+Furthermore, $\displaystyle\varprojlim_n \Gal(X_n/X)$ is an abelian $p$-adic Lie group of dimension $1$ or $2$. \end{itemize} \end{lthm} The reason why $X_n/X$ is not Galois is that the number of connected components of $X_n$ grows rapidly in $n$; see Theorem~\ref{thm:ordinary-components} for a precise description.
+In the supersingular case, we show: